RawTherapee/RawPedia/content/Local_Adjustments/index.md

   luminance and chromaticity sliders react perceptually in much the same way as the eye.
-- CIECAM data and processing (as well as its variants with similar concepts, etc.) - colored appearance models (CAM), attempting to take into account the work of researchers to solve some of the problems unsolvable by mathematics alone (notion of simultaneous contrast, surround, etc.).
+- CIECAM data and processing (as well as its variants with similar concepts, etc.) - color appearance models (CAM), attempting to make use of the work of researchers to solve some of the problems unsolvable by mathematics alone (notion of simultaneous contrast, surround, etc.).
 CIECAM is (very) often misunderstood, considered to be a researcher's fad, and yet anyone who has tried and understood it